 Welcome to my garden!
-My name is Marie Ann Robinson and I live on a beautiful prairie in South Dakota.
-Please click on the 'About Us' tab above to read about how I create my art from flowers, leaves, petals, vegetables, fruits and roots.
-And soon I will be adding a 'Work In Progress' section to that page.
-I will add photos and explanations of how I created one of my artworks.
+My name is Marie Ann Robinson and I live in the Heart of the Ozarks.
+You will see some references to when I lived in South Dakota and also Florida.
+Please select the 'About Us' tab above to read about how I create my art from flowers, leaves, petals, vegetables, fruits and roots.

 I hope you enjoy viewing my work as much as I have enjoyed bringing it to you!

 Please click on 'SERVICES' and 'SERVICES - 2' tabs at top of screen to see more of my art.

 I am now retired and no longer sell my artwork.
 I am currently only using this site to show friends, old and new, my art.
 If you find this site and would like to email me with questions or comments, I am always happy to hear from you.

 THIS ONE TOOK A THIRD PLACE RIBBON AT THE 2011 PHILADELPHIA INTERNATIONAL FLOWER SHOW